csett86/kafka-mqtt-bridge/README.md

 - `go.uber.org/zap` - Structured logging
 - `gopkg.in/yaml.v3` - YAML configuration parsing

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## Support

-For issues and questions, please open an issue on GitHub or contact the maintainers.
+For issues and questions, please open an issue on GitHub.